gbevan/partout/docs/P2_DSL_Design.md

 The modules folder will allow modules to be embedded in the role package, and be specific to this role in it's scope.

-### Zoned Policies
+### Policy Environments
-Need to be able to split out policies/roles etc for different zones, e.g. Development, Testing and Production.
+Need to be able to split out policies/roles etc for different environments, e.g. Development, Testing and Production.
 Or by business unit and staging, e.g. Finance/Development, Testing & Production, Manufacturing/..., etc.

-#### The Default Zone
+#### The Default Environment
-Any node not allocated to a zone will use the default zone, which is as it currently stands:
+Any node not allocated to an environment will use the default one, which is as it currently stands:
 ```
 |-- etc/
 |   `-- manifests/
 |   |   `-- site.pp
 ```
+(paths are from partout master)

-#### Defined Zones
+#### Defined Environments
 ```
 |-- etc/
 |   `-- manifests/